-Currently, 2019 William Wyatt is promoting and booking his 9th album release, "Halfway Home".
+In, 2019 William Wyatt released his 9th studio album, "Halfway Home".
 Ten new songs continue in the Footstompin style with Wyatt taking care of all of the instruments except Organ, Piano by Alec Pominville and Background Vocals by Howard Eddy.

 “Drink My Whiskey” was released Summer 2016.
 Continuing from the recording style of "Footstompin' Americana Blues", Wyatt is adding other instrumentation to his unique style of recording.
 The result is new sounds, ideas and a melodic simplicity that resonates from an era of classics.